Claims — March 17, 2026

 - Developer's lien waiver has been submitted and is included below.

-Draw Schedule — Cedar Lake Public Safety Complex
+Draw Schedule — Cedar Lake Police Department Headquarters (Selected Entries)

 | Period | Draw Amount | Remaining Balance |